sugimotot/btsdoc-portal/developers/5_full-witness_nodes/active_witness.md

 ## How to become a Block-Producing Witness

+#### Overview - Steps

+- Run a local (non block producing) full node
+- Create a CLI wallet for the network
+- Import your account (and funds) into CLI wallet
+- Upgrade an account to a lifetime member
+- Register a new witness
+- Upvote the witness with our funds
+- Sign blocks

 ### 1. Run the Witness/Full Node on the network
 We first run the witness node without block production and connect it to the P2P network with the following command: